chacedaskalos/Amazon_Vine_Analysis/README.md

 ![analysis](https://user-images.githubusercontent.com/96211484/163656497-4cc32531-87ee-43f0-a760-541470b105e3.png)

 ## Summary
-It appears there is an advantage to using the Vine program as Vine reviews got 10% more 5 star reviews, but it is important to also be catious and look at the sample size.
+It appears there is an advantage to using the Vine program as Vine reviews got 10% more 5 star reviews, but it is important to also be cautious and look at the sample size.
 There is only 90 Vine reviews and 37831 non-Vine reviews so the data can be skewed.
 A further analysis that can be run is looking at 1 star reviews to see if Vine program raises the "floor" on bad reviews.